Q&A on the Local Declaration of Disaster

 Is the drive through open at the Annex?

-No, it is closed as part of our efforts.
-However, the night drop is available for you and is being checked frequently throughout the day.
-We encourage you to make payments online at http://hendersontx.us/1136/Pay and call us at (903) 392-0647 or (903) 392-0648.
-You can also download the City of Henderson mobile app, available on the Apple Store or Android!
+Yes, in addition the night drop is available and is being checked frequently throughout the day.
+For your convenience, we also encourage you to make payments online here, or call us at (903) 392-0645.
+You may also download the City of Henderson mobile app, available on the Apple Store or for Android devices.

 For school related questions, please contact your local school district and administration.
 For county facilities, please contact Rusk County.